jonathandmoore/gbm_evo/README.md

   . retrieve them to local cluster node temporary SSD . align them to the genome reference and merge the results . call methylation status at each CG site
-  . segment each methylomes into contiguous UM, gbM, teM, or gbM-like segmennts . process the non-CG methylation
+  . segment each methylome into contiguous UM, gbM, teM, or gbM-like segments . process the non-CG methylation
   . check the results back into the object store

-The process is carried out batch-wise to limit primary disk space occupied by raw FASTQ and alignment files at any given time, and if run one batch at a time takes up to 100 days.
+This workflow is carried out batch-wise to limit primary disk space occupied by raw FASTQ and alignment files at any given time, and if run one batch at a time takes up to 100 days elapsed.

 Example scripts of each of the stages, for a single batch of 10 samples, are given here (e.g. **0-wget_batch_0.sh**, **1-dtool_create_0.sh** etc) and the scripts are daisychained, so as each stage completes it calls the script which initiates the subsequent stage.